heig-vd-dai-course/heig-vd-dai-course/06.02-practical-work-2-(1-of-6)/01-course-material/README.md

   3> <last name member 3> (if applicable)
 - **Category**: Show and tell
-- **Description**: A quick description of what you will achieve during this practical work
+- **Description**: A quick description of what you will achieve during this practical work.

 > [!CAUTION]
 >
-> **Please do it a before the next week**, even if you do not have a clear idea
+> **You must do it before next week**, even if you do not have a clear idea yet
-> yet as it will help us to plan the practical work presentations.
+> as it will help us to plan the practical work presentations.
 >
-> **If you do not open the discussion before next week, you will be penalized
+> Please refer to the [Constraints](#constraints) section to know what is
-> (-0.2 point on the final grade).**
+> expected from you.

 ## Idea validation